-The KIITEE 2020 Application form will be available online from 16th November 2019 to 10th April 2020.
-Interested candidates can fill the online application form by visiting the official web site.
-Filling the KIITEE 2020 application form is mandatory to attend KIITEE 2020.
+The KIITEE 2021 Application form is available online from 10th December 2020 to 31st May 2021.
+Interested candidates can fill the online application form by visiting the official website.
+Filling the KIITEE 2021 application form is mandatory to attend KIITEE 2021.

 The Online application has released by the KIIT University. interested candidates can fill the Application form by the following steps:

-for the application form. you must have to visit the official website of KIITEE. you will find all the information regarding the KIITEE 2020 there.
+For the application form. you must have to visit the official website of KIITEE. you will find all the information regarding the KIITEE 2021 there.

 2. Click on the Apply Online:

-after visiting the website of KIITEE you will find a link written as admission tab on there.
+After visiting the website of KIITEE you will find a link written as an admission tab on there.

 3. Select Course:

-the candidates have to fill all the necessary details in the application form some mention below-
+The candidates have to fill in all the necessary details in the application form some mention below-

 |Category of Details||Include|